-For those people who tend to have more abdominal fats that a typical tummy tuck cannot correct, a more radical measure is to use an extended approach.
+For those people who tend to have more abdominal fats that a a typical tummy tuck cannot correct, a more radical measure is to use an extended approach.
 This will create a more desirable result which is appropriate for the particular body type of the person.

 In a regular tummy tuck the incisions run through each pelvic bone and carefully fashioned near the bikini line.
 An extended tummy tuck requires longer incisions to address the problem on excess skin and fats involved.
 This can properly remove the extra skin with better aesthetics, while at the same time it also fixes soft tissue laxity.

 The incisions made in an extended tummy tuck usually spans around 3-5 inches longer on both sides or about a palm’s width beyond the hipbone.

 In this procedure the skin is separated from the muscles all the way up to the ribcage, and then stretched downwards as the excess is trimmed away.
 This prevents what is referred to as “dog ears” which results out of the residual skin that droops out of the incisions.
 This can also be done even after a first procedure to correct this kind of problem.